 This process allows focussing efforts on the SRC roadmap’ specific goals.
 Based on this work, a critical gap analysis of technologies and needs (T2.3) is done, to create the basis for selection of candidate SRC developments, oriented to satisfy both short to medium term (Incremental Advances Line) and medium to long term (Disruptive Line) needs.

-The prioritization exercise (T3.1 and T3.2) will then be the driver and challenge, leading to the selection of priority activities for an SRC roadmap and a master plan (T3.4) for its implementation, aiming to contribute to the European leadership on EP technologies.
+The prioritization exercise (T3.1 and T3.2) is the driver and challenge, leading to the selection of priority activities for an SRC roadmap and a master plan (T3.4) for its implementation, aiming to contribute to the European leadership on EP technologies.

 As part of WP4, EPIC is tasked to provide a solid advice to the Commission on the call texts for operational grants (T4.1) and continuous support to the Commission and REA to maximize the SRC success (T4.3, T4.6).
-EPIC will analyze the SRC progress (T4.2), evaluate its risks and put a mitigation plan in place (T4.4), and will support the Commission on IPR and Legal Matters (T4.5), including the drafting of the SRC Collaboration Agreement.
+EPIC analyses the SRC progress (T4.2), evaluate its risks and put a mitigation plan in place (T4.4), and gives support to the Commission on IPR and Legal Matters (T4.5), including the drafting of the SRC Collaboration Agreement.

 The EPIC project has a Work Package dedicated to Dissemination of its progress and results, Education and Outreach (WP5), and intends to contribute to the SRC results’ dissemination not only with an exploitation plan but also by actively contributing to the coordination of the dissemination activities of all operational grants.

 You can find more detailed information on the EPIC Programme Support Activity here: